kinsnik/Project1/README.md

 **Conclusion**

 Through our analysis we found TSLA's correlation with USO to be surprisingly low but not negative, which we hypothesized.
-The market's correlation to oil is twice that of Tesla over the time period.
+The market's correlation to oil is twice that of TSLA over the time period.
 We also determined TSLA is a better current and future investment than USO.

 **Technologies (pip list)**
 This project uses: